 6. Our coordinator explains how to set up a phone chain — a collection of phone numbers, addresses and special needs or information pertinent to their homes.
 When the phone chain is completed, it is shared with all the neighbors participating in the crime watch.

 This is the most crucial part of Neighborhood Watch because it’s how everyone stays in touch.
 We also provide crime prevention training materials.
-Once the above is completed and the Neighborhood Watch is organized, we then provide Crime Watch signs, house stickers and T-shirts.
+Once the above is completed and the Neighborhood Watch is organized, we then provide Crime Watch signs and house decals.
 All of this is free because we are funded by your tax dollars.

 Implementing a Neighborhood Watch is not easy.
 It takes dedication and “sweat equity,” but, as the thousands that are already involved will say, “it’s the best thing that can happen to a neighborhood.”